Brooklyn subway shooter Frank James must stay locked up pending trial, feds write

 “He fired approximately 33 rounds in cold blood at terrified passengers who had nowhere to run and nowhere to hide,” she wrote.
 “Numerous passengers could have been killed.”

-In a series of bizarre and rambling online video rants, James looked into a camera to explain his theory of “sensible violence” and detail his past issues with mental health woes.
+In a series of bizarre and rambling online video rants, James looked into a camera to explain his theory of “sensible violence” and detail his past mental health woes.

 In one post quoted in court papers, he ranted that “the message to me is I should have gotten a gun, and just started shooting motherf---ers.”